-A 1981 US Department of Energy (DOE) report noted that system reliability criteria have been established on the basis of historical reliability levels that provided trouble-free service in the past.
-To our knowledge there have been no technical analyzes in North America to justify the one day in ten-year index, but to accept it as a universal standard that has provided acceptable service reliability.
+A 1981 DOE report noted that system reliability criteria have been established on the basis of historical reliability levels that provided trouble-free service in the past.
+To our knowledge there have been no technical analyzes to justify the one day in ten-year index, but to accept it as a universal standard that has provided acceptable service reliability.

-Prior to formation of the New York Power Pool (NYPP), New York's upstate and downstate utilities during the mid-1960s separately used the one day in LOLE ten criterion to develop Upstate New York (UPNY) and Southeast New York (SENY) IRMs.
+Prior to formation of the NYPP, New York's upstate and downstate utilities during the mid-1960s separately used the one day in LOLE ten criterion to develop UPNY and SENY IRMs.
 They were determined to be 12% and 14%, respectively.
-Later, the NYPP also adopted the one day in ten-year criterion, which initially provided an 18% non-coincident peak IRM requirement for each utility9.
-The Northeast Power Coordinating Council also adopted the one day in ten-year criterion.
+Later, the NYPP also adopted the one day in tenyear criterion, which initially provided an 18% IRM requirement for each utility.
+NPCC also adopted the one day in ten-year criterion.

 During the early 1970s, low generation availability required several 5% and 8% voltage reductions during the summer period, mostly in NYC.
-Because of NYS Public Service Commission (NYSPSC) and consumer complaints about the large number of voltage reductions, the NYPP Planning Committee considered using a maximum number of voltage reductions - 5 per year - as the LOLE criterion.
+Because of PCS and consumer complaints about the large number of voltage reductions, the NYPP Planning Committee considered using a maximum number of voltage reductions - 5 per year - as the LOLE criterion.
 LOLE studies showed this value correlated to a LOLE of one day in ten years.
 Therefore, it was decided not to change the LOLE criterion.
 Since then, to our knowledge, the NYPP and NPCC did not seriously re-evaluate the LOLE criterion.
-It has been very rare since 1970 that the actual IRM has been equal to or was lower than the required IRM.
 In 1999 the NYSRC adopted the LOLE index of one day in ten years as one of its Reliability Rules.